8astien/CardGen/README.md

 # CardGen

-Pyhton Project - made with Python 3.10, tkinter and Pillow
+Python Project - made with Python 3.10, tkinter and Pillow

 This software generate cards for a custom RPG game